i5hi/helpers/vault.md

 Vault is essentially an encrypted database, used just for secrets.
 It has a server/daemon component and a client component.
 The client can also use http endpoints to access the vault server.

-In our application, we can now access secrets at various http endpoints set by the admin
+In our application, we can now access secrets at various http endpoints set by the vault admin

 ```
 # Pseudo-code